 Downloading a backup

 In some cases, poor internet connections, server restrictions or browser issues can mean that the download from the download button on the plugin can fail.
-You can try a different browser, but if this happens again, we recommend that you download through the file manager in your hosting site or using an FTP client instead.
+You can try a different browser, but if this happens again, we recommend downloading through your hosting site’s file manager or using an FTP client.
 You will find the backups in wp-content/ai1wm-backups.

 Migrating your website or restoring a backup